dso6060/jdp/README.md

 - If you see "Configure request endpoint first" error, this is normal - the webhook is optional
 - To enable request submissions: Right-click extension → Options → Enter your Apps Script URL
 - Without webhook: Extension works perfectly for looking up existing definitions
-- With webhook: Can submit requests for missing definitions to a Google Sheet
+- With webhook: Can submit requests for missing definitions to the Justice Definitions Project team

-**Icon Not Updating:**
-- If the extension still shows the old "Aa" icon instead of "J":
-  1. Go to `chrome://extensions/`
-  2. Click the refresh icon on the extension
-  3. Or remove and reload the extension

 ### Why “reliable” Justice Definitions